Telematics benefits for the greater good

 How telematics can improve safety on the roads for everyone:

-- Vehicle in-reverse activities are one of the main causes of parking lot accidents.
+- Vehicle in-reverse activities are one of the main causes of parking lot collisions.
 Telematics technology can detect when the vehicle is reversing and notify the driver to be extra cautious.

 - Driver coaching, either through buzzers or even spoken word notifications (such as GO TALK live in-vehicle verbal feedback solution), can make drivers more conscious when they are at the wheel.
 Immediate alerts can be given to slow down, or to buckle a seat belt.